 "But I couldn't let the dementors do that to Sirius!"
-He looked from Snape to Dumbledore, who were both staring back at him blankly.
+He looked from Snape to Dumbledore, who were both staring at him blankly.

 Snape frowned.
 "Harry.
 Is there some other title you'd prefer?"

-"No, it's just…you always call me…you know…Potter."
-He couldn't help throwing in a little derision with the last word.
+"But you always call me…you know.
+Potter."
+He couldn't help adding a layer of disgust.
 It was as much a part of how Snape said his name as the vowels and consonants.

 "Potter," said Dumbledore, his eyes troubled.
 "Harry…Potter."